ShariqAli-Dev/web-sprint-challenge-intro-to-react/README.md

    A component state can be similarly described as a variable.
 However, depending on user input, each component woll have a different state depending on what the variable currently is.
 This can go from a state of 0 to 10 or even 10000 and so on.

 3. Describe props.
    A prop is a property that is assigned to a component.
 This can be passed down from parent components to all of their child components.
 This can be in the form of a variable on any state, to be used in functions and operations within each component.

 4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+   Side effects are a seperate function that occurs only after the dom has rendered, changed, or altered in any way.
+You can sync this to certain states and props my sending the the argument of such as inside of an array.
+This allows powerful use and change states.